SandunK/Hybrid-Cloud-Microservice-Manager/README.md

 ## Micro service on AWS instance

-It recomended to use docker based deployment for alpha services in aws instances.
-This document describes the steps of deploying `Alpha Backtest` service using docker image.
+It recomended to use docker based deployment for services in aws instances.
+This document describes the steps of deploying a service called `Backtest` using docker image.

 1. First install `aws-cli` on instance as before in loadbalancer configuration.
 2. Now execute `aws configure` command on bash and provide credential keys of the user that owns the aws repository that used to build the "Backtest" image.